MassimoDanieli-zz/Vagrant-Ansible-Jenkins/README.md

 # Vagrant-Ansible-Jenkins

-The scope of this script is to provide a full install of Jenkins CI using vagrant in Devs' laptop.
+The scope of this script is to provide a full install of Jenkins CI using vagrant in your laptop.
-The nane of the newly create VM will 'jenkins'
+The name of the newly create VM will be **jenkins**

 `vagrant status
 Current machine states: